theloadstar/iOS_SL/chapter17/chapter17.md

 Here we use the **Trailing Closures** synax.

 Have you ever wondering why we didn't add these in the method `viewDidLoad`?
-Because this method will only be called once, and the animation probably starts too early and finishes even before the view appears.
+Because this method will only be called once, and<font color = "red"> the animation probably starts too early and finishes even before the view appears.</font>

 ## Add delay